tshi04/NATS/tools/config_server/README.md

-# Configure Tesla K80
+# Configure GPU server

-To configure the Tesla K80 on Amazon AWS EC2 instance, run the scripts
+To configure GPU servers on Amazon AWS or Google Cloud for pytorch, run the scripts
 ```
 ./run.sh
 ./run2.sh